ibm-cloud-docs/power-iaas/Network-security-group.md

 11. Click **Create rule**.
 12. Click **Continue** to add members to the NSG.

 13. In the Members (optional) section, click **Add member**.
-Existing virtual server instances that are part of the workspace is listed.
+All the existing virtual server instances that are part of the workspace is listed.
 If you do not see any virtual servers listed, you can create one by competing the steps that are provided at [Creating an IBM Power Virtual Server](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-power-virtual-server).

     Adding members to a network security group allows you to control inbound network traffic to these members.
 A member can only be associated with one network security group at a time.
     {: note}